-Interest margins are based on average values achieved in the three years preceding the start of the budget period.
+Interest margins are based on prevailing market rates at the start of the budget period.
 These are changed over the budget period for anticipated market conditions.

 Discount rates

 Discount rates reflect management's estimate of return on capital employed ("ROCE") required in each business.
 This is the benchmark used by management to assess operating performance and to evaluate future investment proposals.
 Discount rates are calculated by using the Weighted Average Cost of Capital ("WACC").